Thuvn/Mobile-DNA/README.md

 # Mobile-DNA

+Introduction

-This is the research about mobile application usage on the smartphones Dataset is of 2009 users, DataFrame: id, app name, start time of the record, end time of the record
+This is a study on mobile application usage on the smartphones Dataset is of 2009 users, DataFrame: id, app name, start time, end time The goal of study is:

-Explore switching apps behaviour
+- Explore switching apps behaviour

-Valid the prediction models for the next mobile applications
+- Assess the conditional probability models in predicting the next app to be used

+Method

+Result

+Conclusion